Supplements and Herbs to Support Joint Health

 The FNB recommends that adults between 19 and 50 years of age get 1,000 mg of calcium per day.
 Males 51 to 70 should also aim for 1,000 mg per day, and females aged 51 to 70 need 1,200 mg per day.
 Male and female adults over 71 years of age should get 1,200 mg of calcium each day.

 How Does Calcium Support Joint Health?

-Calcium plays a role in keeping bones strong and healthy bones are important for healthy joints.
+Calcium plays a role in keeping bones strong, and healthy bones are important for healthy joints.
 Cartilage is avascular, meaning it does not have its own blood and nutrient supply.
-As we move the synovial fluid from joints is pushed down through the bony channels of subchondral bone where it draws nutrients from the blood supply in the bone and carries those nutrients back to the cartilage.
-As bone health declines, these bony channels can breakdown, which makes this process less efficient.
+As we move, the synovial fluid from joints is pushed down through the bony channels of subchondral bone where it draws nutrients from the blood supply in the bone and carries those nutrients back to the cartilage.
+As bone health declines, these bony channels can break down, making the process less efficient.

 You can learn about the different types of calcium supplements in the article Your Complete Guide to Calcium Supplements.

 Swanson Premium Calcium Citrate